econaxis/econaxis/README.md

 [**Automatic ATC with A\* pathfinding**](https://github.com/econaxis/atc/) - Routes incoming airplanes to one of two runways while avoiding collisions.
 Done for a coding assignment.

+[**Beeeeeep**](https://github.com/econaxis/beeeeeep) - Experiments with audio processing and modulation to send and receive binary data over audio at 1kbps.

 [**Transit map**](https://github.com/econaxis/transit) -
 Map visualization of 1000+ Toronto buses travelling in real-time.
 Uses WebGL and some performance optimizations to do 60FPS rendering of that many buses.
 Source of the topmost GIF.